githubpartners/microsoft-learn/github/create-manage-github-actions-workflows/includes/2-workflow-syntax-and-commands.md

 ### On schedule

-You can use `on.schedule` to define a time schedule for your workflows.
+If you want to define a time schedule for your workflows, you can use the `on.schedule` event type.
 Scheduled workflows run on the latest commit on the default or base branch.
 The shortest interval you can run scheduled workflows is once every 5 minutes.
-Using POSIX cron syntax for specific UTC times, this example triggers the workflow every day at 5:30 and 17:30 UTC:
+This is done by using POSIX cron syntax to run at specific UTC times.
+The below example will trigger the workflow to run every day at 5:30 and 17:30 UTC:

 ```
 on: